GeorgeMac/claw/README.md

 _The Claw :point_up: ..._
 --------

 An etcd backed worker queue.
-Currently built as a library for projects writtin in the Go programming language.
+Currently built as a library for projects written in the Go programming language.

 Please note that I consider this project very much an experiment.
 It will likely remain volitile or eventually dissapear.
 If it solves something for you that is super amazing and I would love to talk to you about what that problem is and how it solves it.